jazzband/django-axes/README.rst

 Contributions
 -------------

-This is a `Jazzband <https://jazzband.co>`_ project.
-By contributing you agree to abide by the
-`Contributor Code of Conduct <https://jazzband.co/about/conduct>`_ and follow the `guidelines <https://jazzband.co/about/guidelines>`_.
+All contributions are welcome!

-It is best to separate proposed changes and PRs into small, distinct patches by type so that they can be merged faster into upstream and released quicker:
+It is best to separate proposed changes and PRs into small, distinct patches by type so that they can be merged faster into upstream and released quicker.

-* features,
+One way to organize contributions would be to separate PRs for e.g.

 * bugfixes,
+* new features,
-* code style improvements, and
+* code and design improvements,
+* documentation improvements, or
-* documentation improvements.
+* tooling and CI improvements.

-All contributions are required to pass the quality gates configured with the CI.
+Merging contributions requires passing the checks configured with the CI.
 This includes running tests and linters successfully on the currently officially supported Python and Django versions.

 The test automation is run automatically by Travis CI, but you can run it locally with the ``tox`` command before pushing commits.

+Please note that this is a `Jazzband <https://jazzband.co>`_ project.
+By contributing you agree to abide by the
+`Contributor Code of Conduct <https://jazzband.co/about/conduct>`_ and follow the `guidelines <https://jazzband.co/about/guidelines>`_.